RedHatGov/serverless-workshop-dashboard/workshop/lab1.3_configure.md

 As a preqrequisite to running these labs, you will need access to an OpenShift v4.x cluster as a cluster admin.
 We also assume you have the `oc` client installed and have logged into your cluster with it.

+OpenShift Serverless install can be completely done with Operator Hub webconsole or the CLI - we are going to give you a little taste of both by adding the operator via webconsole and then the rest via CLI

 ## Operator Installation